shosasaki0101/careleave-repl/README.md

 ## Purpose of Repository

-It is designed to ensure **full reproducibility** of the analyses and to showcase **advanced quantitative research skills** (PPML, event study, robustness checks) relevant for my PhD application to the _Making Time_ project.
+It is designed to ensure **full reproducibility** of the analyses and to showcase **advanced quantitative research skills** (PPML, event study, robustness checks) relevant for my PhD application.

 The package contains:
 - **Cleaned datasets** (`data/derived/`) sufficient to replicate the analyses